Brexiteers wary as Sunak and EU chief prepare to announce Northern Ireland deal - NewsBreak

 “I’m afraid with all the EU deals the devil is in the detail, so when people say ‘we need to see the legal text’, they are not larking about, they really want to see it to understand what the effect is.”

-After a speech in the City of London, he said it is “almost inevitable” that the European Court of Justice (ECJ) will “have to play some part” after the deal, a contentious point for the DUP.
+Mr Rees-Mogg said it would be a mistake for Ms von der Leyen to meet the King before MPs approve the deal, following anger at suggestions it could have been called the “Windsor Agreement”.

-But he said “we’ve got to make progress” on Northern Ireland before making “real changes” to the wider Brexit deal.
+Downing Street has not committed to giving the Commons a vote on the final arrangements but Mr Sunak would come under extraordinary pressure if he refuses.

-The Prime Minister will speak to the EU chief at lunchtime before briefing his top ministers in a virtual meeting of the Cabinet.
+After speaking to the EU chief at lunchtime, Mr Sunak will brief his top ministers in a virtual meeting of the Cabinet.

 Mr Sunak and Ms von der Leyen will then set out the deal to voters in a joint press conference before the Prime Minister makes a statement to MPs in the Commons.